-A decision on the future of the three lines is expected by the end of June 2019, but no announcement had been made by the end of July.
+A decision on the future of the three lines was expected by the end of June 2019, but no announcement had been made by the end of July.

 The Porrentruy – Bonfol line has reportedly been threatened with closure owing to the cost of renewing the signalling and providing disabled access, although no actual closure plans have been published.

 The Solothurn - Moutier line was threatened with closure owing to the condition of Weissenstein tunnel, but in 2017 the Federal Office for Transport announced that the tunnel was to be renovated, starting in 2020.

 The line from Sissach to Olten via Läufelfingen was proposed for closure, but this was rejected in a local referendum in November 2017.

 The Berner Oberland Bahn was reported to be reviewing the future of the Schynige Platte Bahn, which operates from the end of May until the end of October.
 It is increasingly difficult to maintain the historic rolling stock, the line is only marginally profitable and there are no reserves for modernisation.
 However in June 2019 it was announced that the railway will continue to operate with the existing rolling stock for at least the next 25 years.